Where we call home

 All ales are top fermented in enclosed square fermenters, with chilled water jackets and the temperatures of every fermenting vessel are closely monitored.

-Lager is bottom fermented at a low temperature using multiple continental profiles and cold conditioned in cylindro-conical vessels at a maximum of 2 degrees centigrade for a minimum of two weeks prior to earth filtration and keg packaging.
+Our lagers are bottom fermented using multiple continental profiles.
+They are cold conditioned in cylindro-conical vessels at a temperature of 0 degrees centigrade for 21 days prior to earth filtration and keg packaging.